JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/refactoring/index.md

 ### Refactoring

-Refactoring is the process of restructuring code to improve it.
-The improvements may be making the code more readable, formatting the code, or organizing it better.
+Refactoring is the process of restructuring code to improve readability and future maintainability.

 ReSharper comes with a large set of automated solution-wide code refactorings that let you to rename, move, and safely delete symbols; introduce and inline fields, variables, or parameters, and carry out many more transformations painlessly - without breaking your code's logic!